nhsx/covid-chest-imaging-database/docs/source/resources.rst

 * Transforming clinical measurements on the same range

-Please note, that this sheet contains only a subset of potential submitting centres, and a subset of clinical variables, as it was possible to collect.
-For some fields you might have to make decisions on data cleaning and potentially ignore or drop data that you think out of range or entered incorrectly.
+Please note that this sheet contains only a subset of potential submitting centres, and a subset of clinical variables.
+Furthermore, responses for these submitting centres may only represent a subset of their hospital sites, where units might vary from hospital to hospital.
+The information presented here should only serve as a guide, and always be checked against values to ensure they are sensible.
+For some fields you might have to make decisions on data cleaning and potentially drop values that you think are outside the plausible range or entered incorrectly.

 Frequently Asked Questions